e-goldman/stock_split_finder/README.md

 --- Description ---

 To analyze time series data for stock prices over time, you need to adjust historical prices for stock splits, if any.
-This program can read a file containing a history of stock splits for multiple companies and constructs a dictionary of the essential information.
+This program can read a file containing a history of stock splits for multiple companies and constructs a hash table of the essential information.

 Next it will read lines from a file containing closing stock prices by date for any number of companies, locate the correct